sathishp5/peer5-docs/docs/Guides/Setting up HLS live streaming server using NGINX.md

     sudo apt-get install ffmpeg

-There are several source from which you can produce an rtmp stream. here are couple examples: update `localhost` to your nginx server ip/domain
+There are several source from which you can produce an rtmp stream. here are couple examples:
+Update `localhost` to your nginx server ip/domain

 Capture webcam on `/dev/video0` and stream it to nginx